batcoder1/game/README.md

 #### npm i && npm start

-You can modify players skils and get difrents results.
+You can modify players skils and get differents results.
 Try it!

 ```json
   const player1= {